Translate

 This is the well-strapped head of the North branch 12" duct, tightly in contact with overhead 1/2" plywood strips.
 One can readily crawl anywhere in this crawl space, sliding under the smooth plastic covering if necessary.

 Please see that residential HVAC should be naturally balanced with good flow dynamics in orientation and more, of plena, take-offs and reducer or wye fittings.
-Air flow in thoughtless ducting can be extremely chaotic, and not amenable to tweaking with manometer measurements not-at-all understood.
-With smart ducting, simply rely on the already-present register grills.
+Air flow in thoughtless ducting can be extremely chaotic, and not amenable to tweaking.

-The practical concerns in duct design are to allow overall free flow, limiting air handler power draw, and getting the heat where a deficiency is noted.
-The complaint to be resolved will be of too little heat in a favored room.
-Don't respond by dampering flow to other rooms.
-Just tackle the duct path to that room.
+The practical concerns in duct design are to allow overall free flow.
+Never think that a damper hidden and forgotten somewhere would allow residents to fix unbalanced, bad duct design.
+If someone finds too little heat in a favored room, just tackle the duct path to that room.
 Find an obstruction, perhaps a crushed or pinched duct, or misalignment in a coupling.
-Failing that, increase the size of ducting for that room, perhaps just in a more-intelligent register.
+Failing that, increase the size of ducting for that room, perhaps just in a more-efficient register.
 Look for missing insulation as the cause of discomfort.